 - The Auditorium seats 300 students and guests for conferences, guest lecturers, and student symposia.

-- Community Coffee will offer coffee and light fare to students and faculty throughout the day.
+- The Cafe offers coffee and light fare to students and faculty throughout the day.

-- The Executive Dining Area provides a professional area for meals and snacks and a dining area for the Executive MBA Program, Executive Education, and special events.
+- The Dining Room provides a professional area for meals and snacks and a dining area for the Executive and Professional MBA programs, Executive Education, and special events.

-- The Undergraduate Wing, arranged in four pavilions, houses classrooms for undergraduate courses and faculty offices for the three academic departments.
+- The Undergraduate Wing, arranged in eight pavilions, houses classrooms for undergraduate courses and faculty offices for the three academic departments.

-- The Graduate Wing, arranged in four pavilions, houses classrooms for graduate courses and faculty offices for three departments.
+- The Graduate Wing, arranged in eight pavilions, houses classrooms for graduate courses and faculty offices for three departments.

 - The two wings include 22 radial and case-style tiered classrooms designed for discussion and learning and equipped with the latest in audio-visual equipment and 15 smaller rooms for seminars and breakouts.